-The Quran does not “retell” Jonah (peace be upon him) once and for all.
+The Quran does not merely “retell” Jonah (peace be upon him) once and for all.
 It redistributes him.
-Each surah draws a different element from the Jonahic repertoire — the closure of “now,” the usefulness of “before,” constriction in the darkness, tasbih that precedes rescue, flight that leads back to the appointment, a people who believe before the gate shuts, a prophetic warning against impatience — and thereby shows that Jonah in the Quran is not a repeated story but a movable architecture.
+Each surah draws a different element from the Jonah (peace be upon him) repertoire (the closure of “now,” the usefulness of “before,” constriction in the darkness, already-present tasbih as a reserve of rescue, flight led back to the appointment, a people who believe before the gate shuts, a prophetic warning against impatience) and thereby shows that Jonah (peace be upon him) in the Quran is not a repeated story but a movable architecture.

 One surah needs his people, not the prophet himself, to show that faith can still avail so long as time has not yet closed.
 Another needs Dhu n-Nun as the figure of constriction, of the purified cry, of invocation that removes obscurement rather than manufacturing proof.
-Another needs Sahib al-Hut as a warning addressed to the Prophet: do not let the trial push you toward impatience.
-Yet another needs the developed narrative: departure, casting of lots, belly of the whale, prior tasbih, casting upon the shore, recommissioning toward a people, and collective belief.
+Another needs Sahib al-Hut as a warning addressed to the Prophet ﷺ: do not let the trial push you toward impatience.
+Yet another needs the developed narrative: departure, casting of lots, belly of the fish, already-inscribed tasbih, casting upon the shore, recommissioning toward a people, and collective belief.

 - a tense departure where inner anger becomes displacement,

-- a flight that never exits the decree,
+- a flight that does not exit the decree,

 - a constriction that reduces the world to a single cry,